parinacota/dragon46_zmk/README.md

 ZMK configuration for dragon46 keyboard (custom PCB with a nice!nanov2, a nice!vew and a rotary encoder) Ergo-L layout (https://ergol.org) with some adaptations on the "altgr/code" layer to fit a numpad on the right.
-"Emulate" an AZERTY french keyboard, so non-standard keys are injected through key combinaisons (including alt+xxx for Windows specific chars).
+It "emulates" an AZERTY french keyboard, so non-standard keys are injected through key combinaisons (including alt+xxx for Windows specific chars).
 PC and macOS with a switch button.
 This is done to comply with any French computer without any configuration (including virtual machines).

 ![](dragon46.png)
 ![](dragon46.jpg)